 - FDI Inflow:

-The top individual income and corporate tax rates are 16 percent.
-Other taxes include a value-added tax (VAT) and an environmental tax.
-The overall tax burden is equal to 28 percent of GDP.
-Government spending amounts to 37 percent of GDP.
-Public debt is equivalent to 37 percent of the domestic economy.
-The government has been receiving EU and IMF loans to temper the effects of the eurozone crisis.
+Both the personal income and corporate tax rates are a flat 16 percent.
+Other taxes include a value-added tax and an environmental tax.
+The overall tax burden equals 27.4 percent of total domestic income.
+Government spending has amounted to 34 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.9 percent of GDP.
+Public debt is equivalent to 39.4 percent of GDP.

 Enforcement of commercial regulations is not always consistent, and efficient procedures and rules for bankruptcy have not been fully implemented.
 Labor regulations remain rigid, although several amendments to improve the flexibility of the labor code have been adopted.
 The IMF has urged the government to reform inefficient and subsidized state-owned enterprises in the transportation and energy sectors.